 Tom Brady Compared With Other 44-year Old Quarterbacks

 Blanda completed 32 of 58 passes in the 1971 NFL season, the year in which he turned 44.
 For comparison, Tom Brady completed 41 passes in a single game in 2021.
-At the time this is written, Brady has played in eight games in 2021 and completed at least 20 passes in every single game.
-He completed at least 30 passes in half of those games.
+He led the NFL in several passing categories, including completions (485), yardage (5,316), and touchdowns (43).

 The game is different now, of course.
 Everything from the amount of passing to field conditions have changed since George Blanda lined up at quarterback.
 Blanda played both quarterback and kicked field goals for much of his career.
 In 1961, he led the AFL in passing yards, touchdown passes, yards per attempt AND field goal percentage AND extra points.
 He even kicked a 55-yard field goal, just one yard shy of what was then the pro record set by Bert Rechichar of the Baltimore Colts in 1953.

-Tom Brady at age 44 has certainly outplayed others who played quarterback at that age.
+Tom Brady at age 44 clearly outplayed others who played quarterback at that age.
 All of the others listed in this article were backup quarterbacks and most were in their final season at age 44.
 Only Blanda played longer, and he only attempted 22 passes at age 45 and later.
 Blanda, Testaverde, DeBerg, and Moon completed a combined total of 171 passes in the seasons they were 44 years old.
-Through eight games, Brady has completed 231.
-The quartet of earlier 44-year old quarterbacks combined for 1,907 yards in their 44th year; Brady has compiled 2,650 through the first eight weeks of 2021.

-Brady recently told longtime football reporters Andrea Kremer and Hannah Storm that he thought he could play until he was 50 or even 55, although he added that he didn’t intend to do that.
+Brady told longtime football reporters Andrea Kremer and Hannah Storm that he thought he could play until he was 50 or even 55, although he added that he didn’t intend to do that.
 He stated that his body would still be in condition to play, however.
 He announced his retirement at the end of the 2021 season but later changed his mind.
 He looks to be Tampa Bay’s starting QB in 2022.

 Brady’s statistics at age 44 are the best in NFL history for a quarterback his age, and it’s not even close.
 As mentioned before, the times have changed and the game is different.
 Knowledge of training and staying in shape combined with NFL rule changes to protect quarterbacks and the fact that Brady doesn’t have to work an off-season job to pay the bills as players in even the 1980s often had to do are things to take into consideration.
 How long would Johnny Unitas or Sammy Baugh have been able to play with today’s knowledge, rules, equipment, and training?
 Unitas retired at age 40; Sammy Baugh retired at 38.
 Like Unitas, Brady changed teams late in his NFL career.